IBNorm: Information-Bottleneck Inspired Normalization for Representation Learning: Proof

-where $\tilde{T}^{o}_l$ is the intermediate representation at layer $l$ before normalization representation recovery $\eta$ and $C(S, f_{\text{o}})$ is a term depending on the network $f_{\text{o}}$ and the training set $S$.
-Here $f_{\text{o}}$ can be the network $f_{\text{S}}$ using standard normalization like LN and BN, or our network $f_{\text{IB}}$ with our IBNorm. \end{corollary*} \begin{proof} Theorem 2 in~\citep{ibb} states that, for any $\delta>0$, with probability at least $1-\delta$ over the training set $S$, the following generalization bound holds:
+where $T^{\text{o}}_l$ is the intermediate representation at layer $l$, and $C_{S}$ is a term depending on the cardinality of the training set $S$.
+Here $f_{\text{o}}$ can be the network $f_{\text{S}}$ using standard normalization like LN and BN, or the network $f_{\text{IB}}$ with IBNorm. \end{corollary*} \begin{proof} Because $\eta$ is linear and invertible, it does not affect the mutual information terms~\citep{mi,prob}; therefore, it suffices to analyze the intermediate representations before normalization representation recovery $\eta$: $\tilde{T}_l^{\text{o}} := \psi_l^o \circ \zeta_l^o \circ h_l^o(X), \ l=1,\cdots,L$.
+Extending the results of Appendix F.4 in~\citep{ibb}, we have: for arbitrary any $\delta>0$, with probability at least $1-\delta$ over the training set $S$ of size $M<\infty$, the following generalization bound holds: